shsedghi/HL_Fabric_IDE/README.md

 ```
 ![](images/Docker_PS.png)

-* In this stage we copy goPath and local MSP from Chaincode Docker into Mac.
-You need to setup  enevironemnt varaibles to point to both.
+* In this stage we copy goPath from cli Docker into Mac.
+You need to setup  $GOPATH enevironemnt varaible to point to it.
+Modify ~/gopath here and in .bash_profile if you want it in a different place

 ```
-docker cp chaincode:/opt/gopath ~/gopath docker cp chaincode:/etc/hyperledger/msp /etc/hyperledger/msp
+docker cp cli:/opt/gopath ~/gopath

 ```
 * Modify your .bash_profile and include the following environment varaibles.
 You need to logout and log back in for the chages take effect.
 ```